kartik927992/veloop-rewards-content-task-Kartik/README.md

 From here you can see your Available VEs and your Available Balance (an estimate of your redeemable value), plus a shortcut straight to your Wallet for transaction history and **reward redemption options**.

 The Dashboard's real job is navigation.
-It's your gateway to every **earning feature**: Watch Ads, Daily Streak, Referral, Mine & Earn, Stake & Earn, Tap & Earn, Contribution, Giveaway, Profile, and Wallet.
+It's your gateway to every earning feature: Watch Ads, Daily Streak, Referral, Mine & Earn, Stake & Earn, Tap & Earn, Contribution, Giveaway, Profile, and Wallet.
 Instead of overwhelming you with everything at once, VELOOP keeps each activity in its own clean, focused screen, so you always know where you are and what to do next.

 ---